 Our latest find is the FURminator deShedding Tool.
 That's the blue and black one in front.
-I'm so impressed with it that we'll soon be adding a whole page with our review.
-Stay tuned!
+I'm so impressed with it!

 The time has come, you've got your brush, and your ready to roll.
 Make sure your cats fur is dry.
 Also make sure he has no sores on his skin.
 His fur can hide them.
 If your cat is happily snoozing by the fire, or on his favorite chair or on your lap you are ready.

 Position yourself near him and begin with soft, long strokes down his back.
 Don't go repeatedly on the same area too much, as this can irritate the skin.
 Also be careful not to press down into the skin too much.
 The brush should do its job without that.

 Keep going until you feel you've gotten a good bit of fur, or until your cats decides this session is over!
 You won't be able to go after the belly, "armpits" or behind until he's comfortable with brushing time.
 Try to work those spots in slowly.